AztecProtocol/engineering-designs/in-progress/0045-tx-retrieval/design.md

 Only making a single request to a peer with a limited number of transactions prevents a node from simply requesting all available transactions from the first peer to respond.
 Instead we should aim to spread the load as much as possible.

+## Protections

+Nodes will wish to protect themselves from malicious or faulty peers through peer-scoring.
+Punishments should be applied for:

+1. Providing invalid transactions.
+2. Providing transactions that do not match the requested block hash.
+3. Making `BlockTxRequest` requests for block proposals that do not exist, accounting for the fact that you may be slightly behind/ahead of the peer.
+4. Making too many requests in a given period of time.
+5. Making duplicate requests for transactions.